-The Psychotherapy Cooperative is delighted to host a workshop with Steen Halling, PhD, licensed clinical psychologist and professor emeritus of psychology at Seattle University.
+The Psychotherapy Cooperative is delighted to host a workshop with Cynthia Engel, MA, LMHCA, SUDP and instructor at Seattle University and Central Washington University.

->

-> The event will be held in person on the Seattle University campus.
+The event will be held online via Zoom.

->

-> Please find location and registration details HERE
+Please find location and registration details HERE

 Therapists may be hesitant to embrace Alcoholics Anonymous or other 12-step programs due to the presence of assumptions that appear to go against what therapists have been taught are the foundations of therapy: unconditional positive regard and individual agency.
 And while AA, NA, and other 12-step programs do instill the belief that as an addict you are the same as every other addict, that every experience of addiction is universal, there are moments that can be processed and celebrated in therapy with clients who embrace the steps and traditions of 12-step programs.
 This course is intended to give a better understanding of the meaning of the 12-steps; a guide to work with your client on processing and progressing through specific steps; and how to use the milestones of the program to motivate and celebrate your client’s progress in recovery.